JackTrapper/ZSTD-for-Delphi/README.md

 This dictionary is then supposed to be supplied to the Zstandard decoder through the [**ZSTD_DCtx_loadDictionary API**](https://facebook.github.io/zstd/zstd_manual.html#Chapter13) function.
 If the dictionary is compressed, it must first be decompressed using Zstandard, before supplying it to **ZSTD_DCtx_loadDictionary**.

 ZSTD-for-Delphi honors this WARC extension of the standard, and will look for the dictionary frame, and pass it to Zstandard as the dictionary to use.
+[Here](https://github.com/facebook/zstd/pull/2349) is the pull request to include this behavior in the Zstandard specification.